Update (2024-03-08):

 I’ve had a Stream Deck for a while now but haven’t really configured it for any coding related workflows.
 I use several JetBrains IDEs for work and personal use (Intellij, PyCharm, WebStorm to name a few), so I started looking into what the possible options were.

-The simplest solution would be to just invoke keyboard shortcut for a specific but the downside of this approach is you can only have so much keycodes assigned (which may conflict with system shortcuts and possibly other apps), not to mention you’d have to change these when you switched keymaps or used another operating system.
+The simplest solution would be to just invoke keyboard shortcut for a specific but the downside of this approach is you can only have so much keycodes assigned (which may conflict with system shortcuts and possibly other apps), not to mention you’d have to change these when you switch keymaps or use another operating system.

 Ideally there would be a command where you can provide an action to the IDE, possibly through a plugin.